RahulSinghRaj/tele-shilling-bot-test/README.md

 # DISCLAIMER
 This is made for the shillers to shill more effectively and efficiently.
-Using too much in too much TG groups may lead unexpected results by the TG system. (ex. mute / ban)
+If you use too much in too much TG groups with too much accounts, it may lead unexpected results by the TG system. (ex. mute / ban)
 This tool is tested with many situations.
-(Up to 50+ groups for 24+ hours)
+(Up to 130+ groups for 24+ hours)
 But it may differ because of the various slow mode cooldown for each group.
++ many environment / situation of your account / computer

 This tool has some safety methods to avoid it,
 but this is not responsible for those unexpected results.